|University of Arkansas at Little Rock|

 - Whether those individuals wish to pursue the matter.

-In the event that the Title IX Coordinator determines that an investigation of the complaint should not be conducted, he or she will determine and document (in consultation, as necessary, with the alleged victim, the respondent, and any other university administrators) the appropriate resolution of the complaint and inform the parties of the same.
+In the event that the Title IX Coordinator determines that an investigation of the complaint should not be conducted, he or she will determine and document (in consultation, as necessary, with the alleged victim, the respondent and any other university administrators) the appropriate resolution of the complaint and inform the parties of the same.

 With all complaints, if the Title IX Coordinator determines that an investigation should be conducted, the Title IX Coordinator will promptly investigate the matter.
 The existence of concurrent criminal investigations or proceedings shall not delay the investigation of any complaint filed under this policy.
+All students, faculty and staff are expected to cooperate with an investigation of any report of prohibited conduct to assure fairness and procedural due process.
+Both the complainant and respondent may decline to participate in proceedings.
+The Title IX Coordinator will determine whether the investigation and/or adjudication will proceed without the complainant and/or respondent.

-- Conducting interviews with the complainant, the alleged victim (if not the complainant), the respondent, and third-party witnesses (including expert witnesses, where applicable), and summarizing such interviews in written form.
+- Conducting interviews with the complainant, the alleged victim (if not the complainant), the respondent, and third party witnesses (including expert witnesses, where applicable), and summarizing such interviews in written form.

 - Where applicable, collecting and preserving relevant evidence (in cases of corresponding criminal reports, this step may be coordinated with law enforcement agencies).